of Tracks: about 200 recordings

 This mixtape delivery service strives toward exploration.
 One way is through experimentation with format.
 So, this post is a deeper dive into the instrumental, ambient playlists I shared in late January.

 I thought it’d be interesting to converse with a musician who has dallied in the world of lean-back instrumentals1—both as a creator and a participant in a scene whose musicians attend to the form.
-Our chat with Mia Doi Todd appears right after the playlist.
+My chat with Mia Doi Todd appears right after the playlist.

 # of Tracks: about 200 recordings